Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - You can use any short pasta you like for this recipe – penne, rigatoni, campanelle, etc.

 - I like using a pinot grigio or sauvignon blanc for this recipe.
 Just be sure to use a good quality wine, one you’d be willing to drink too.
 (I like to serve the rest of the bottle with dinner.)

 - I’m kind of a wimp when it comes to spicy stuff, but the red pepper flakes add great flavor to this recipe and it’s really well balanced.
 If you’d like your sauce spicy, feel free to increase the amount of red pepper flakes to your liking.

 This pasta recipe is also a great make-ahead dinner recipe.
 You can prep everything to the point of baking, even adding the cheese on top, and then cover the dish and pop it in the fridge.
 When you’re ready for dinner, uncover the pasta, and place the dish in the oven while it preheats.
 Once it’s all full temp, start your timer for 30 minutes.
 Warming the casserole dish along with the oven will keep it from cracking.
 Easy peasy, and SO delicious!!

 Looking for even more amazingly delicious pasta recipes to make?
-These are some of our favorites!
+Get even more Comfort Food Pasta Recipes like this one!